Octopus API basics

 - Live Octopus tariff comparison

-If you decide Octopus fits your home after doing the tariff checks, you can still use Matt’s Octopus referral code during signup.
+If you decide Octopus fits your home after doing the tariff checks, you can still use the Octopus referral link during signup.
 The API is there to help with the decision; the referral should come after the tariff choice makes sense.